Nadezhda Mandelstam: Osip Mandelstam's arrest

 Osip Mandelstam was arrested in 1934 for his poem entitled "Stalin Epigram" and exiled to Cherdyn, in Perm Oblast; Nadezhda went with him.
-Later the sentence was lightened and they were allowed to move to Voronezh in southwestern Russia, but were still banished from the largest cities, which were the artistic and cultural centers.
+Later, the sentence was lightened and they were allowed to move to Voronezh in southwestern Russia, but were still banished from the largest cities, which were considered artistic and cultural centers.

 After Osip Mandelstam's second arrest in May 1938 and his subsequent death at the transit camp "Vtoraya Rechka" near Vladivostok that year, Nadezhda Mandelstam led an almost nomadic life.
 Given the repression of the times, she tried to dodge an expected arrest, and frequently changed places of residence and took only temporary jobs.
 On at least one occasion, in Kalinin, the NKVD came for her the day after she had fled.

 Despite living in poverty and under constant fear due to the potential discovery of Osip’s poetry, which criticized the Soviet regime, their relationship endured.
 Osip’s journey to Armenia and his return to writing poetry marked a period of happiness between them, even as they faced increasing persecution.
 Nadezhda later described her early "submission" to Osip, comparing herself to a "horse in the hands of a trainer."
 While he initially played a dominant role, over time, their dynamic shifted—he became more of a protector and friend.
 Though she had opportunities to leave, she repeatedly chose to stay.

 Osip dictated his "The Noise of Time" (Шум Времени) to her in fragmented bursts, often pacing alone for long stretches before suddenly demanding that she write down his words.
 Sometimes he dictated so rapidly that she struggled to keep up; at other times, the process was slower.
 He expected her to fill in forgotten words instinctively, a task that became increasingly difficult.

 As her mission in life, she worked to preserve her husband's poetic heritage, with the goal of publication one day.
-Nadezhda took it upon herself to preserve his poetry, knowing that written copies would be too dangerous, she committed his works to memory, ensuring that his words would not be lost.
+Nadezhda took it upon herself to preserve his poetry.
+Knowing that written copies would be too dangerous, she committed his works to memory, ensuring that his words would not be lost.

 As time passed, Nadezhda began to panic when she realized she was forgetting lines of his poetry.
 In a letter to her close friend Boris Kuzin, she expressed her distress over losing memories of his poems.

 Even as their lives became more precarious, Nadezhda remained by Osip’s side.
 His death in the gulag in 1938 marked a turning point, but she continued to preserve his legacy, ensuring that his poetry and their shared history would not be erased.
 Many years later, she was able to work with other writers to have Osip Mandelstam's works published.